jmiramont/spectrogram-zeros-classification/README.md

 3. ```classified_zeros_denoising.m```

 Part of the detection tests used in the paper were implemented in Python.
 The folder ```detection_tests``` contains notebooks displaying the results.

+## Dependencies for Matlab code

+To use the functions, you must have the Time-Frequency Toolbox developed by François Auger, Olivier Lemoine,Paulo Gonçalvès and Patrick Flandrin in Matlab's path variable.

+You can get a copy of the toolbox from: [http://tftb.nongnu.org/](http://tftb.nongnu.org/).

+Figures are printed using the function ```print_figure()```, by Roberto F. Leonarduzzi.
+You can get the newest version from: % Get the newest version from: [https://github.com/rleonarduzzi/matlab-fig-printing](https://github.com/rleonarduzzi/matlab-fig-printing).